ucquantum/momentum/bylaws.md

 ### Section 1: All funds are to be deposited in the UChicago Quantum Society’s CLI account.

-### Section 2: The Treasurer shall be the primary officer responsible for handling finances.
+### Section 2: The Treasurer shall be the primary individual responsible for handling finances.
 The President and Vice President are authorized to access the CLI account.

 ## Article VII: Amendments